open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 ```

 The intent behind making the factory part of the root of the repository is to
-make it clear to folks that the factory is the root of the agent running as a
+clarify that the factory is the root of the agent running as a
 collector receiver.

 ## Alternatives